jnozzi/cocoadev.com/markdown/FindOutWhichScreenDockIsOn.md

 I'd love to find out which screen the Dock is on.
 How would I go about that?

 ----
-The Dock is always on the main screen, which can be found using     General/[[NSScreen screens] objectAtIndex:0].
+The Dock is always on the main screen, which can be found using     [[NSScreen screens] objectAtIndex:0].
 Why do you need this?

 ----

-Hm, I'm the developer of General/HierarchicalDock (www.eternalstorms.at/utilities/hierdock) and a user said the hierarchical menu would open on one screen, although the Dock was on the other, and my menu always opens on the mainScreen...
+Hm, I'm the developer of HierarchicalDock (www.eternalstorms.at/utilities/hierdock) and a user said the hierarchical menu would open on one screen, although the Dock was on the other, and my menu always opens on the mainScreen...
-And I guess one could also use     General/[NSScreen mainScreen], right?
+And I guess one could also use     [NSScreen mainScreen], right?
 It's the same as ...objectAtIndex:0, isn't it?

 ----
 No it is not.
 RTFM.